15 Archive Sources on World War II (1939-45)

-On the occasion of the 78th anniversary of the D-Day Normandy landings in June 2022 - a look back at these useful archive sources for your research on World War II (1939-1945).
+On the occasion of the 78th anniversary of the Normandy Landing in June 2022 - a look back at these useful archive sources for your research on World War II (1939-1945).

-N.B.: The links in the titles take you to the home pages of each site, while the links in the paragraphs redirect you to the thematic pages of World War II.
+Note: Links in the titles take you to the homepage of each site, while links in the paragraphs redirect you to the thematic pages of World War II.

 • FranceArchives - contents from various departments

-Discover the archive contents under the folders World War II (1939-1945) and War 1939-1945.
-These archives, digitized or not, come from various Departmental and Municipal Archives.
+Discover archive contents under the folders World War II (1939-1945) and War 1939-1945.
+These archives, digitized or not, come from various Departmental and municipal Archives.

-• Departmental and Municipal Archives - sources not to be overlooked
+• Departmental and municipal archives - sources not to be neglected

 Many departments and municipalities have digitized their archives related to World War II.
-You can conduct various searches in the contemporary archives (W series), the modern series, the municipal archives (EDT series), the private archives (J series), the iconographic archives (FI series) and the audiovisual and sound archives (AV series).
+You can conduct various research in contemporary archives (series W), modern series, municipal archives (series EDT), private archives (series J), iconographic archives (series FI), and audiovisual and sound archives (series AV).

-• Mémoire des Hommes - all the databases on World War II
+• Mémoire des Hommes - all databases on World War II

-Browse the many archive databases available to trace the paths of your ancestors: the military personnel who died during World War II, the foreign volunteers engaged in 1939-1940, the Alsatians and Mosellans forcibly incorporated into the German army, the Medals of the French Resistance, the civilian victims, the titles, certifications, and services for acts of resistance, the Fusillés du Mont-Valérien, the Deaths in deportation, the French Interior Forces (FFI), the Personnel of the Free French Air Forces (FAFL) and the collection of photographs by Rev. Father Jean de Geuser.
+Browse the many available archives databases to trace the paths of your ancestors: military personnel who died during World War II, volunteer foreigners enlisted in 1939-1940, Alsatians and Moselleans forcibly incorporated into the German army, French Resistance Medals, civilian victims, titles, homologations, and services for acts of resistance, the Fusillés du Mont-Valérien, Deaths in Deportation, the French Forces of the Interior (FFI), personnel of the Free French Air Forces (FAFL), and the photography collection of Reverend Father Jean de Geuser.

-• International Committee of the Red Cross - making an inquiry
+• International Committee of the Red Cross - request information

 If you are looking for information about a person who was a victim of World War II, a prisoner of war, or a civilian internee, you can send a request to the ICRC (limited number of requests).

-• Musée de la Résistance 1940-1945 - online archives from the Resistance foundation
+• Musée de la Résistance 1940-1945 - online archives of the resistance foundation

 • Gallica - prisoners of World War II

-Find on Gallica many documents about French prisoners of World War II, including: the official list of prisoners provided by the German military authorities between 1940 and 1941, a brochure presenting Stalag I-A, the novel 'Dialogue des prisonniers' by Maurice Betz, L'Homme libre - clandestine newspaper...
+Find on Gallica many documents about French prisoners of World War II, including: the official list of prisoners provided by the German military authority between 1940 and 1941, a brochure presenting Stalag I-A, the novel 'Dialogue des prisonniers' by Maurice Betz, L'Homme libre - underground journal...

-This database groups the names of over 92,000 people who died in deportation, who were deported from France due to their ethnic, religious, political affiliation or for acts of resistance.
+This database includes the names of over 92,000 people who died in deportation, who were deported from France (due to their ethnic, religious, political affiliation, or for acts of resistance).

 • Arolsen Archives - archives of civilian victims of the Nazi regime

-Discover the archives of the documentation, information, and research center on Nazi persecution, forced labor, and the Holocaust.
+Discover the archives of the documentation, information, and research center on National Socialist persecution, forced labor, and the Holocaust.

 • Multimedia Encyclopedia of the Holocaust - American site with resources in French

-With keywords, discover the individual journeys of victims.
-You can conduct a biographical search, read thematic articles, browse through many photographs, and learn through the educational resources available.
+Using keywords, discover individual stories of victims.
+You can conduct a biographical search, read thematic articles, explore numerous photographs, and learn from the available educational resources.

 • Archives of World War II in France, from history to personal history - an article by Patrice Marcilloux

-Patrice Marcilloux is a French archivist, professor of archival studies, and lecturer at the University of Angers since 2005.
-This site gives you special access, chapter by chapter to an article published by the author in the Revista Tempo et Argumento, vol. 5, no. 9, pp. 288-311 in 2013 for the Universidade do Estado de Santa Catarina.
+Patrice Marcilloux is a French archivist, archival studies professor, and lecturer at the University of Angers since 2005.
+This site gives you special access, chapter after chapter to an article published by the author in the Revista Tempo et Argumento, vol. 5, no. 9, pp. 288-311 in 2013 for the Universidade do Estado de Santa Catarina.

-• Geneawiki - searching for traces of a fighter or victim of World War II
+• Geneawiki - search for traces of a World War II soldier or victim

 Many resources and archive sources are available to trace the path of a soldier or victim of World War II.
-This Geneawiki article has listed them for you!
+This Geneawiki article has compiled them!

 Military archives are very useful for your genealogy.
-In this article, we explain how to use departmental archives to search for draft records, as well as several other military databases.
+In this article, we explain how to use departmental archives to search for matriculation records, as well as several other military databases.

-• ECPAD - the Establishment for Communication and Audiovisual Production of the Defense
+• The ECPAD - The Establishment of Communication and Audiovisual Production of the Defense

-If you have the chance, book your visit to the ECPAD media library to discover the archive image collection on World War II with the 'French and Allies' Collection (121,617 images and 2,810 films) and the German Collection (353,632 images and 1,128 films).
+If you are lucky, reserve your visit to the ECPAD media library to discover the archive image collection on World War II with the "French and Allies" Collection (121,617 images and 2,810 films) and the German Collection (353,632 images and 1,128 films).

-For digitized collections, many visuals are available online on the Images Defense website.
+For digitized collections, many visuals are available online on the site Defense Images.

 • History by Image - works and archive images by the Ministry of Culture

 Discover the period 1939-1945 through works and archive images.
-85 studies (the song of the partisans, immigrants at work, the Kieffer commandos...) will help you delve into the lives of your ancestors during this period.
+85 studies (the song of the partisans, immigrants at work, the Kieffer commandos...) will help you dive into your ancestors' lives during this period.

 • INA - videos on World War II

-Discover many editorial, video, and audio contents on the theme of World War II on the INA website - the ideal resources to immerse yourself in the lives of your ancestors during and after the war.
+Discover many editorial, video, and audio content on the theme of World War II on the INA website - the ideal resources to immerse yourself in your ancestors' lives during and after the war.

 These items you might like